modernsoftware/learn-csharp/design-patterns/solid.md

     }
 }
 ```
+**Output**
 ```
 The calculated pay is 1,500
 ```

 How would we calculate the pay if we had a new EmployeeClass, say employee class 'C'?

-We would need to modify the EmployeePayment class.
+We would need to modify the EmployeePayment class and add another 'if' statement.
 But this violates the principle, a class should be closed for modification.

 Also, the EmployeePayment class is closed for extension, since the CalculatePay() method cannot be overridden.
 A class should be open for extension.